Open-Cascade-SAS/OCCT/dox/dev_guides/debug/debug.md

 @tableofcontents

+@section occt_debug_macro Compiler macro to enable extended debug messages

+Many OCCT algorithms can produce extended debug messages, usually printed to cout.
+These include messages on internal errors and special cases encountered, timing etc.
+In OCCT versions prior to 6.8.0 most of these messages were activated by compiler macro *DEB*, enabled by default in debug builds.
+Since version 6.8.0 this is disabled by default but can be enabled by defining compiler macro *OCCT_DEBUG*.

+To enable this macro on Windows when building with Visual Studio projects, edit file custom.bat and add the line:

+    set CSF_DEFINES=OCCT_DEBUG

+Some algorithms use specific macros for yet more verbose messages, usually started with OCCT_DEBUG_.
+These messages can be enabled in the same way, by defining corresponding macro.

+Note that some header files are modified when *OCCT_DEBUG* is enabled, hence binaries built with it enabled are not compatible with client code built without this option; this is not intended for production use.

+@section occt_debug_exceptions Calling JIT debugger on exception

+On Windows platform when using Visual Studio compiler there is a possibility to start the debugger automatically if an exception is caught in a program running OCCT.
+For this, set environment variable *CSF_DEBUG* to any value.
+Note that this feature works only if you enable OCCT exception handler in your application by calling *OSD::SetSignal()*.

 @section occt_debug_intro Introduction

 This manual describes facilities included in OCCT to support debugging, and provides some hints for more efficient debug.